zjuter0126/pai/manual/cluster-admin/installation-guide.md

 ### Create Configurations

 After you have decided all of the machines, please create a `master.csv`, a `worker.csv`, and a `config` file on the **dev box machine**.
-The files represent master machine list, worker machine list, and configuration, respectively.
+The files represent master machine list, worker machine list, and a customized configuration, respectively.
 The following is the format and example of these 3 files.

 ###### `master.csv` format
 ```